patrick-g-p/front-end-architecture/Testing.md

     <h2>Utils</h2>
   <p>Within our project we have <code>js/utils.js</code>.
 It's likely that this could
     be broken out into more files under a <strong>utils</strong> directory.
-This way we can group math/string/currency utils etc. <i>Each and every<i> util needs a unit test.
-If you cannot reason about writing a unit tests for a util, then the util is probably poorly written.
+This way we can group math/string/currency utils etc. <i>Each and every</i> util needs a unit test.
+If you cannot reason about writing a unit tests for a util, then there is a chance the util is written incorrectly.
 Since all utils for now are in <code>utils.js</code>, the test file is
     <code>utils.test.js</code></p>
 </section>
 <section>